apache/beam/learning/katas/go/core_transforms/windowing/windowing/task.md

 This lesson introduces the concept of windowed PCollection elements.
 A window is a view into a fixed beginning and fixed end to a set of data.
 In the beam model, windowing subdivides a PCollection according to the timestamps of its individual elements.
+An element can be a part of one or more windows.

-Beam can pass information about the window and timestamp to your elements in your DoFn.
-All your previous lessons' DoFn had this information available, yet you never made use of it in your DoFn parameters.
-In this lesson you will.
-The simple toy dataset has five git commit messages and their timestamps from the [Apache Beam public repository](https://github.com/apache/beam).
+A DoFn can request timestamp and windowing information about the element it is processing.
+All the previous lessons had this information available as well.
+This lesson makes use of these parameters.
+The simple dataset has five git commit messages and their timestamps from the [Apache Beam public repository](https://github.com/apache/beam).
 Timestamps have been applied to this PCollection input according to the date and time of these messages.

 **Kata:** This lesson challenges you to apply an hourly fixed window to a PCollection.
 You are then to apply a ParDo to that hourly fixed windowed PCollection to produce a PCollection of a Commit struct.
 The